 Additionally, the defendant businesses are not incorporated in New York, nor do they have their principal place of business in the state.

-That said, it’s now commonplace for businesses nationwide to be sued or receives demand letters, as individuals from any state can now file lawsuits.
+That said, it’s now commonplace for businesses nationwide to be sued or receive demand letters, as individuals from any state can now file lawsuits.

 Who Usually Faces Website Accessibility Lawsuits in New York?
 Understanding the Requirements of ADA Standards for Websites

-For instance, a few big and small businesses have received legal cases due to noncompliance.
+For instance, a few big and small businesses have been involved with legal cases due to noncompliance.
 Here are some of them: